 PHY 145 - College Physics I

 An introductory course in classical mechanics at the mathematical level of intermediate algebra and trigonometry.
 Intended for transfer students seeking a laboratory science elective and for those in life science and pre-professional programs.
 Topics include vectors, translational and rotational kinematics and dynamics, work and energy, impulse and momentum, and simple harmonic motion.
-Available both fall and spring, and summer.
-Three class hours, two laboratory hours, one conference hour.
-(SUNY-NS)
+Also available summer.

 Prerequisite: Either MTH 140 or MTH 165 taken concurrently or previously completed.

 SUNY General Education: SUNY-NS - Natural Sciences (SNSC)

 MCC General Education: MCC-CT - Critical Thinking (MCT), MCC-SCI - Scientific Reasoning (MSCI), MCC-QL - Quantitative Literacy (MQL)